flixurapp/flixur/INFRA.md

 might be organized better later

-the protobuf is for the grpc plugin communication there are separate schemas that are specific to
+the protobuf is for the grpc plugin communication there are separate schemas that are specific to the API